nisargi02/Build-Challenge/Assignment2/Readme.md

 ## Design Decisions

 - Minimal and meaningful class usage:
-The assignment requires implementing the appropriate classes, which is fulfilled by the SaleRecord dataclass used to model each CSV row.
-Additional classes were intentionally avoided because they would add unnecessary abstraction without improving clarity.
+The assignment requires implementing classes.SaleRecord models CSV rows, and SalesAnalyzer provides a clean OO wrapper around the functional analytics.

-- Functional analytics for clarity and testability:
+All business logic remains in stateless, testable pure functions.

-All analysis logic is implemented as pure, stateless functions to align with the assignment’s emphasis on functional programming and stream-style operations.
-This approach is also more Pythonic, easier to test, and avoids forcing Java-style class structures where they are not needed.
+- Functional analytics for clarity and testability Core operations use functional programming patterns (map, lambdas, comprehensions) to align with the assignment’s emphasis on streams.

 - Modular structure:
 Data modeling, CSV parsing, analytics, and execution are separated into focused modules to keep the codebase clean, maintainable, and easy to extend.